 - Evaluate and test their designed solutions.

-Happy teaching and remember to download our free Design Thinking cycle poster for your classroom.
+Happy teaching and remember to download our free Design Thinking posters and student worksheets for your classroom.